luke-h1/Infra/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request detailing the changes made

+## alternatives:
+  * if you run a linux machine <a href="https://github.com/luke-h1/linux-server-automation" target="_blank">this</a> repository may be helpful in automating your setup:

 ## License